sergeylunev/sublimated-symfony/README.md

 - jump between entity and repository classes
 - working with symfony commands
 - jump from inline in twig template to another template or to action/controller
+- jump to twig file if we have named in annotation